ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: codeblock}
 {: javascript}
-{: caption="Example 41.
+{: caption="Example 40.
 Node express router details" caption-side="bottom"}

 We next turn our attention to the controller for the gallery.

-Please note how we set up the `multer` upload in the Example 42,
+Please note how we set up the `multer` upload in the Example 41,
 (which truncates some code we'll ignore for now).
 We
 require modules `ibm-cos-sdk`, `multer`, and `multer-s3`.
 The code shows how to
 configure an S3 object that points to an {{site.data.keyword.cos_short}} server endpoint.
 We are
 statically setting values such as the endpoint address, region, and
 bucket for simplicity, but they could easily be referenced from an
 environment variable or JSON configuration file.

+We define `upload` as used in Example 41 and defined in the imageUploadRouter by creating a new
+`multer` instance with `storage` as its only property.
+This property tells
+`multer` where to send the file from our multipart/form-data.
+Since the {{site.data.keyword.cloud_notm}}
+Platform uses an implementation of the S3 API, we set storage to be an
+`s3-multer` object.
+This `s3-multer` object contains an `s3` property that we
+have assigned to our `s3` object earlier, and a bucket property that
+we have assigned the `myBucket` variable, which is assigned a
+value of “web-images”.
+The `s3-multer` object now has all the data
+necessary to connect and upload files to our {{site.data.keyword.cos_short}} bucket when it
+receives data from the upload form.
+The name or key of the uploaded
+object will be the original file name taken from the file object when it
+is stored in our {{site.data.keyword.cos_short}} “web-images” bucket

+**Tip**: use a timestamp as part of the filename for maintaining filename uniqueness.

 ```javascript
 var galleryController = function(title) {